mjrio/mjr-frontend-upgrade-angularjs/README.md

     *   Prefere AngularJS components (AngularJS v1.5+)
     *   Prefere Linter (Eslint) & code formatter (Prettier)

-*   Migrate to Angular (Angular2+)

-    *   Migrate to Typescript (required)
+*   Migrate to Typescript (required for Angular, optional for VueJS)
-    *   Add Angular to your AngularJS app
+*   Add Anglar to your AngularJS app (@angular/upgrade)
-        *   Use @angular/upgrade
+*   Or add VueJS to your AngularJS app (NgVue)
-    *   Prefere to separete your AngularJS and VueJS code as much as possible.
+*   Prefer to separate your AngularJS and VueJS/Angular code as much as possible.
 The router is a good base to make the separation.
+*   Prefer to write framework independent code.
+This code can be shared by both frameworks
-    *   Split your unit test setup/runs for AngularJS (Karma) & Angular (Jest)
+*   Split your unit test setup/runs per framework.
-    *   Write new feature in Angular
+*   Write new feature in the new framework
-    *   When an AngularJS feature changes, re-write it in Angular
+*   When an AngularJS feature changes, re-write it in the new framework
 *   When all is migrated to remove AngularJS completely
-    *   Migrate to @angular/cli

-*   Migrate to VueJS
-    *   Migrate to Typescript (optional)
-    *   Add VueJS to your AngularJS app
-        *   Use NgVue or setup your own solution
-    *   Prefere to separete your AngularJS and VueJS code as much as possible.
-The router is a good base to make the separation.
-    *   Split your unit test setup/runs for AngularJS (Karma) & VueJS (Jest)
-    *   Write new feature in VueJS
-    *   Prefer to use Vuex for your state management
-    *   When an AngularJS feature changes, re-write it in VueJS
-    *   When all is migrated to remove AngularJS completely
-    *   Migrate to vue-cli or Nuxt
+*   Migrate to @angular/cli (Angular) or Vue-cli (VueJS)

 ## Angular or VueJS